build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

 ## Introduction

 To deploy this web application we will be using AWS CDK to create and deploy the underlying infrastructure.
-This infrastructure will consist of an EC2 instance, a VPC, CI/CD pipeline, and accompanying resources required for it to operate (Security Gruoups and IAM permissions).
+This infrastructure will consist of an EC2 instance, a VPC, CI/CD pipeline, and accompanying resources required for it to operate (Security Groups and IAM permissions).

+### Setting up the CDK project
-First, let's check if our CDK version is up to date—this guide is based on v2 of the CDK.
-If you are still using v1, please read through the [migration docs](https://docs.aws.amazon.com/cdk/v2/guide/migrating-v2.html).
+First, let's check if our CDK version is up to date — this guide is based on v2 of the CDK.
+If you are still using v1, please read through the [migration docs](https://docs.aws.amazon.com/cdk/v2/guide/migrating-v2.html?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq).
 To check the version, run the following:

 ```bash
 cdk --version